dvanmali/terraform-google-surrealdb/README.md

 $ gcloud compute networks create $VPC_NAME --subnet-mode=custom --enable-ula-internal-ipv6
 ```

+## IAM

+(recommended) If you wish to setup a default service account for the cluster instead of using the default compute class, please create a new service account within IAM with the following minimum roles.
+Add this email to every gke_cluster configuration under cluster_service_account_email.
+Note that this email is immutable once the cluster is created.

+- Kubernetes Engine Default Node Service Account
+- Monitoring Viewer
+- Workload Identity User

 ## Basic Setup

 See [examples](./examples/) for example configurations.
 The following follows the [basic setup](./examples/basic/).